 From the formation of lifelong friendships to the discovery of your cooking skills, a lot happens in a Reed house.
 Our on-campus residential community provides a safe and welcoming environment to support students in their academic pursuits, personal growth, and participation in an interdependent community.

 Reed’s residence halls are designed to bring people together.
-Ample common spaces allow for group studying and spontaneous conversation; all floors, except the women's floor, are coed; and housing is not separated by class year.
+Students are able to select their own roommates, if they wish.
+Ample common spaces allow for group studying and spontaneous conversation; all floors, except the women's floor, are coed.
 Student life in residence halls is guided by the Honor Principle, which promotes self-governance and encourages students to be respectful of one another and of all community members.
-With dorm leadership positions available every year, Reed’s housing program cultivates the skills students need to promote conversation, resolve conflict, build community, and spark friendship.
+Reed’s housing program cultivates the skills students need to promote conversation, resolve conflict, build community, and spark friendship.

-Currently, there is on-campus living space for 950 of Reed’s 1,400 students.
-First-year students are encouraged to live on campus for the first two semesters at Reed; after the first year, students who wish to live on campus participate in a lottery, held during spring term, to determine choice of rooms.
+First-year students are encouraged to live on campus for the first two semesters at Reed.
+With the addition of Reed's newest residence hall in the 2019–20 academic year, housing is guaranteed in the first and second years.
+After the second year, students who wish to live on campus participate in a lottery, held during spring term, to determine choice of rooms.

 Reed's language houses represent the five modern languages taught at Reed: French, German, Russian, Spanish, and Chinese.
-Reed also offers an Arabic language community as a theme dorm.
+Reed also offers an Arabic language community.
 Each house is staffed with a native speaker and a student house advisor—they work together with their respective language department to cultivate the residence as a center for language and culture for the entire campus.